Kevin Spacey: 2010–2017: House of Cards and other roles

-2017–present: Career controversy
+2017–present: Career controversy and comeback attempts

 In March 2017, it was announced that Spacey would portray J. Paul Getty in Ridley Scott's All the Money in the World.
 He shot his role in the film in ten days over the summer of 2017.
-However, owing to the sexual assault allegations against Spacey, it was announced on November 8, 2017, that all of his footage would be excised, and that Christopher Plummer would replace Spacey as Getty in reshoots.
-In spite of the very tight schedule, TriStar Pictures completed the new version of the film in time for a December 25 release.
+But because of the sexual assault allegations against Spacey, it was announced on November 8, 2017, that all of his footage would be excised, and that Christopher Plummer would replace him in reshoots.
+Despite the very tight schedule, TriStar Pictures completed the new version of the film in time for a December 25 release.
 Spacey appeared in the film Billionaire Boys Club, which had a limited release on August 17, 2018.
-Vertical Entertainment stated that they would be taking no action to remove Spacey from the film, as it had been completed in late 2016, prior to the allegations made in October 2017.
+Vertical Entertainment stated that it would take no action to remove Spacey from the film, as it had been completed in late 2016, before the allegations made in October 2017.
+They released a statement which read in part, "We don't condone sexual harassment on any level and we fully support victims of it.
+At the same time, this is neither an easy nor insensitive decision to release this film in theatres, but we believe in giving the cast, as well as hundreds of crew members who worked hard on the film, the chance to see their final product reach audiences."
+Following the allegations leveled against him, Spacey maintained a lower profile and his career stalled.

-Television

-1987–1994: Television debut and early roles

-In 1987, Spacey made his first major television appearance in the second-season premiere of Crime Story, playing a Kennedy-esque American senator.
-That same year he appeared in spy thriller series The Equalizer as Detective Sergeant Cole in the episode "Solo".
-He earned a fan base after playing the criminally insane arms dealer Mel Profitt on the television series Wiseguy (1988).